FREN 1002 - French IA: Beginners' French

 General Course Information

-Course Code FREN 1002 Course French IA: Beginners' French Coordinating Unit French Studies Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Incompatible Not available to students who obtained B- or higher in SACE Stage 2 French or equivalent Course Description This course introduces students to the language and culture of contemporary France.
+Course Code FREN 1002 Course French IA: Beginners' French Coordinating Unit French Studies Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Incompatible Not available to students who obtained B- or higher in SACE Stage 2 French or equivalent Course Description This course introduces students to the language and culture of contemporary France.
 In addition to intensive language training in the four basic skills - listening, speaking, reading and writing - various aspects of French society and culture will be introduced through audio and video extracts and short texts.
 The emphasis throughout will be on communicative skills, both oral and written.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn the successful completion of French IA/B, students will be able to: